AUGMXNT/llm-tracker.info-vault/howto/AMD GPUs.md

 ## LLM Inferencing

 As of 2024-12, on RDNA3, for `bs=1` (single user interactive) inferencing, your best option is probably either llama.cpp for the most compatibility and good speed, or for maximum speed, mlc-llm (but it has limited quantization options and may require quantizing your own models).
 I ran some speed tests using vLLM's `benchmark_serving.py` for "real world" testing.
-You can see all the repro details on this page [[vLLM on RDNA3]] but here's the results table w/ Llama 3.1 8B:
+You can see all the repro details on this page [[vLLM on RDNA3]] but here's the results table w/ Llama 3.1 8B on a W7900:

 | Metric                          | vLLM FP16 | vLLM INT8 | vLLM Q5_K_M | llama.cpp Q5_K_M | ExLlamaV2 5.0bpw | MLC q4f16_1 | llama.cpp Q4_K_M |
 | ------------------------------- | --------- | --------- | ----------- | ---------------- | ---------------- | ----------- | ---------------- |